 What mask does the CDC recommend for doctors and nurses?

-For health care workers in contact with coronavirus patients, the CDC recommends a more specialized type of mask — one that is individually fitted to a person's face to create a seal and that filters out 95 percent of particles that at least 0.3 microns in diameters.
+For health care workers in contact with coronavirus patients, the CDC recommends a more specialized type of mask — one that is individually fitted to a person's face to create a seal and that filters out 95% of particles that are at least 0.3 microns in diameters.
 (A micron is 1/1,000th of a millimeter.)
 This type of mask is called an N95 respirator.

 These devices are thicker than a surgical mask and doctors are trained how to put them on correctly and fit-check themselves to make sure the seal around the nose, cheeks and chin is tight so there’s no air leakage around the edge, Schaffner said.